oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ![Producer and Consumer Connect Cackets](./images/connect-packets.png)

-The Consumer SUBSCRIBE and Broker SUBACK packets for this example are as follows:
+The Consumer SUBSCRIBE and Broker SUBACK packets for this example are shown below; `Subscription Options` are populated as specified in [section 3.1.8](#318-subscribe) of this specification:

 ![SUBSCRIBE and SUBACK](./images/sub-and-suback.png)